 Criminal Actions can occur when EPA or a state enforce against a company or person through a criminal action.
 Criminal actions are usually reserved for the most serious violations, those that are willful, or knowingly committed.
 A court conviction can result in fines or imprisonment.

 Types of Enforcement Results

 - Settlements in judicial actions are in the form of consent decrees signed by all parties to the action and filed in the appropriate court.

 - Civil Penalties are monetary assessments paid by a person or regulated entity due to a violation or noncompliance.
 Penalties act as an incentive for coming into compliance and staying in compliance with the environmental statutes and regulations.
 Penalties are designed to recover the economic benefit of noncompliance and to compensate for the seriousness of the violation.

 - Injunctive Relief requires a regulated entity to perform, or refrain from performing, some designated action.
 It also brings the entity into compliance with environmental laws.

 - Supplemental Environmental Projects (SEPs) can be part of an enforcement settlement.
 SEPs are environmental improvement projects that a violator voluntarily agrees to perform.
 These projects are in addition to actions required to correct the violations specified in the settlement..
 Learn more about SEPs.

 - Criminal Penalties are federal, state or local fines imposed by a Judge at the sentencing.
 In addition to criminal penalties, the defendant may be ordered to pay restitution to those affected by the violation.
 For example, a defendant may be ordered to pay a local fire department the cost of responding to and containing a hazardous waste spill.

 Enforcement Reports and Data

-- Enforcement and Compliance Data: The information that EPA uses to manage and assess performance of its enforcement and compliance assurance program is stored in several national data systems.
+- Enforcement and Compliance Data is the information that EPA uses to manage and assess performance of its enforcement and compliance assurance program.
+This information is stored in several national data systems.
 These systems support specific environmental statutes.
 In general, EPA regions and states input data into the systems.